dell/csi-baremetal/docs/block-mode.md

 If it is necessary, CSI Baremetal can create partition for drive and set partition as volume device.

-1. Create new storage class and add `rawType=part` parameter
+1. Create new storage class and add `isPartitioned=true` parameter

 ```
 apiVersion: storage.k8s.io/v1